KinaKnowledge/juno-lang/README.md

 In the first example, the `+` operator added together 2 and 2 and returned the numeric value 4.
 In the second, we logged "Hello World" to console.
 The `log` function returns nil.
 In the third, we called the `contains?` function, which examines the contents of an array for a provided value.
 If found, it returns true, otherwise it would return false.

+As a rule, if the first value of an array is determined to be a function, special operator, or a macro, the array is treated as a form.
+It is therefore evaluated and the result returned.
+If the first element is not determined to be an operator, then the result is returned as an array structure.
+Typically this is determined at compile time.
+However, there are instances where this must be determined at runtime.
+If you are sure that a specific form will always contain an operator at runtime in the first position, then it can be stated to the compiler via a `declare` directive.

 Let's take that last example one step further by adding a conditional operator:
 ```
 [user] λ-> (if (contains?
 "Hello" ["Hello" "World"]) "Greetings" "Goodbye")